AzulSystems/IntelligenceCloudEvaluationLab/readme.md

 6. Side **Create Template** to the right, then click **Create**
 7. Let the report create and then examine the details by clicking on the blue **Report ID** link.

-## Lab 4 - API Examples
+## Lab 4 (Optional) - API Examples

 The **curlExamples** folder contains some sample curl scripts for you to play with to exercise a few of the API calls.

 ## Questions?

-Reach out to your local Azul contact - we want to help!
+Reach out to your local Azul contact - we're here to help.